haiquangtran/Exam-Notes/ASP-DOT-NET-MVC.md

       - The areas are split in the application by AreaName/Controller/Action

 ## MVC Filters and controller factories
+- Filters should be thought of as adding extra functionality consistently throughout your application.
+Authorization filters, for example, enable you to do custom work around authentication and authorization.
+- The main filters are:
 - **Authorization**
   - An authorization filter makes a security based evaluation about whether an action method should be executed, and it can perform custom or other security needs and evaluations.
 - **Action**